uhollerbach/wile/README.md

   expansion; this might not be an actual bug, but it's at best a significant infelicity.

-* Continuations may work, but there are a couple of cases where I see segfaults.

 * I think I've got the majority of numerical functions able to deal with any style of number (int, rational, real, complex where relevant) as input, but there may be some cases I've missed.